-Staff can find a copy in school in the staff room .
+Staff can find a copy in school in school in the main entrance hall on the Safeguarding notice board and in staff room with the other school policies.

 In addition, all staff who work directly with children should read Annex B (schools to make a judgement about which staff this applies to - as a minimum, it is recommended that it includes all school leaders, all classroom-based staff and all staff with defined pastoral responsibilities).